Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 which we use to manage our web component dependencies.
 You can easily install this with the [Node Package Manager](https://www.npmjs.com/).

+You must install [Whoosh](https://pypi.python.org/pypi/Whoosh/), which can be achieved by `pip install whoosh`

 ## Setup Instructions

 After training a model, such as according to the Quick Start guide, you can run